 Under this method trainees are educated about concepts, theories, principles and application of knowledge in any particular area.
-Trainer may be generally drawn from Universities, Colleges, Consultancies, Institutions.
-Manufacturing concern.
-Union They impart training etc., effectively by their oratorical skill, knowledge and practical knowledge using audio visual tools.
+Trainer may be generally drawn from Universities, Colleges, Consultancies, Institutions, Manufacturing concern, They Union etc., impart training effectively by their oratorical skill, knowledge and practical knowledge using audio visual tools.